 Tip 2 – what are you passionate about?

 If you love studying a certain subject or you have your heart already set on a career, that’s fantastic.
 Doing what you love will not only make you happier in both the long and short term, but you’re more likely to do well at it too.
 So if, for example, you love art, don’t stop doing it in favour of another subject that you think typically scales better, just to boost your overall ATAR score.

 You should definitely choose subjects that you enjoy, but be realistic about what the long term opportunities those subjects will give you and maybe compromise on one or two.

-Note: most universities and courses now require you to have English as one of your subjects.
+Note: many universities and courses now require you to have English as one of your subjects.
 We’re also noticing that some universities are increasing their expectations, so you may need a maths as well as an English.